cpenniman12/sales_agent/README.md

 1. Modify the `_generate_response` method in the `ProductCatalogAgent` class
 2. Enhance the information retrieval logic in `_retrieve_information`
 3. Update the confidence scoring algorithm in `_calculate_confidence`

+## Example Queries

+Try these example queries to test the system:

+- "What's the best NVIDIA GPU for gaming?"
+- "Tell me about the GeForce RTX 4090"
+- "Compare RTX professional GPUs with gaming GPUs"
+- "What NVIDIA solutions are available for AI training?"
+- "How does NVIDIA support self-driving cars?"
+- "Tell me about NVIDIA's cloud gaming service"
+- "What are the features of CUDA?"
+- "What networking solutions does NVIDIA offer?"

 ## Future Enhancements